-They share information on every happening in the market and this is their job, but the problem comes when newspapers or TV channels turn themselves into advisor.
-And the problem doubles when in the search of FREE advice, you believe and act on that advice.
+They share information on every happening in the market and this is their job, but the problem comes when newspapers or TV channels turn themselves into advisors.
+And the problem doubles when in the search for FREE advice, you believe and act on that advice.

 If at all you want to be abreast of happenings in the economy, then better to read some good magazines or research papers, which don’t bother you on daily basis.